explodinglabs/jsonrpcserver/README.rst

 Receive `JSON-RPC <http://www.jsonrpc.org/>`_ requests in a `Flask
 <http://flask.pocoo.org/>`_ app.

-Simply register the `blueprint
-<http://flask.pocoo.org/docs/0.10/blueprints/>`_, then dispatch requests to
+Simply register the blueprint to your app, then add a route to dispatch requests to your handling methods.
-your own code.

 .. sourcecode:: python